Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Moderate

-Several trials in athletes show reduced markers of muscle damage and oxidative stress after exercise in taurine-supplemented subjects, suggesting a role in recovery.
+Easier muscle recovery: several trials in athletes measure a reduction in markers of muscle damage and oxidative stress after exercise in supplemented subjects.

 • Moderate